The smallest alpine mountain range in the world with true alpine character

 Since 1949, most of the area has been protected as Tatra National Park (TANAP), Slovakia's oldest national park.
 The park protects unique alpine nature, glacial valleys, crystal-clear tarns and rare species of plants and animals.
 It's important to follow park rules when visiting.

 The Tatras offer experiences in every season.
 Summer attracts hikers and climbers, winter draws skiers and ski mountaineers.
-Spring and autumn offer a quieter atmosphere with beautiful nature color changes.
+Spring and autumn offer a quieter atmosphere with beautiful changes of colours in nature.
 Some trails are closed during winter.

 See the iconic summits of the High Tatras